m-feliciano/javaee-framework/PREVIEW.md

 The framework's MVC flow starts with the `ServletDispatcherImpl.dispatch()` method, which:

-1. Applies rate limiting using a Leaky Bucket algorithm.
+1. Applies rate limiting using a Leaky Bucket algorithm (Header: X-Rate-Limit).
-2. Builds a `Request` object from the `HttpServletRequest`.
+2. Builds a `Request` object from the `HttpServletRequest` (decoupling HttpServletRequest/Response).
 3. Calls `HttpExecutor.call()` to resolve the controller and invoke the method.
 4. Processes the response, sets headers (e.g., X-Correlation-ID), and forwards or redirects based on the `IHttpResponse.next()` value.